Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Landscape Characterization

-Extensive research has studied the convergence of first-order methods for optimization problems satisfying the KŁ condition. \citet{attouch2013convergence} presented a general framework for analyzing the convergence of a class of descent methods, in which the projected gradient descent is a special case.
-Following the same framework, one can easily extend the convergence results to the stochastic setting.
-We state the results for completeness and leave the proof in Appendix~\ref{appendix: landscape}. \begin{lemma} Consider a constrained optimization problem $\min_{x\in\cx} f(x)$ over a convex and compact set $\cx$.
-Assume $f$ satisfies the KŁ condition on $\cx$ with a parameter $\mu > 0$, and Assumptions~\ref{assumption: smoothness} and \ref{assumption: gradient information} hold.
-Denote $f^* = \inf_{x\in\mathcal{X}}f(x)$. \begin{henumerate} \item \citep{attouch2013convergence} The sequence of projected gradient descent $x_{k+1} = \text{Proj}_\cx (x_k - \gamma_k \nabla f(x_k) )$ with stepsizes $\gamma_k = \frac{1}{L}$ achieves a linear convergence rate, i.e.,
+Extensive research has studied the convergence of first-order methods for optimization problems satisfying the P{\L}K condition. \citet{attouch2013convergence} presented a general framework for analyzing the convergence of a class of descent methods, in which the projected gradient descent is a special case.
+Following the same framework, one can extend the convergence results to the stochastic setting.
+We state the results for completeness and leave the proof in Appendix~\ref{subsection: PGD KL}. \begin{lemma} Consider an optimization problem $\min_{x\in\cx} f(x)$ over a convex and compact set $\cx$.
+Assume $f$ satisfies the P{\L}K condition on $\cx$ with a parameter $\mu > 0$, and Assumptions~\ref{assumption: smoothness} and \ref{assumption: gradient information} hold.
+Denote $f^* = \min_{x\in\mathcal{X}}f(x)$. \begin{henumerate} \item \citep{attouch2013convergence} The sequence of projected gradient descent $x_{k+1} = \text{Proj}_\cx (x_k - \gamma_k \nabla f(x_k) )$ with stepsizes $\gamma_k = \frac{1}{L}$ achieves a linear convergence rate, i.e.,